Hexatan/employeeDB/README.md

 #### Using Docker

-1. Clone the repository.
+1. Clone the repository. `git clone https://github.com/Hexatan/employeeDB`
-2. Navigate to the project root directory.
+2. Navigate to the project root directory. `cd employeeDB`
 3. Copy the template: `copy .env.example .env`
 4. Edit `.env` with your values
-5. Run `docker-compose up --env-file .env -d --build` to start the services.
+5. Run `docker-compose up -d --build` to start the services.
-6. The backend API will be available at `http://localhost:8080`.
+6. The backend API will be available at `http://localhost:8080/api`.
 7. The frontend application will be available at `http://localhost:8081`.

 ## Tech Stack